cbg-ethz/QuasiRecomb/README.md

 #### Global reconstruction
  `java -jar QuasiRecomb.jar -i alignment.bam`
+  In this case, all insertions will be omitted, but deletions are preserved.

 ### Use fixed number of generators
  `java -jar QuasiRecomb.jar -i alignedReads.fasta -K 2`